By Allan Gardiner, Founder

 PhotoMed's team invented methods and tools that enable pioneers to open new areas of study and care, just as did the microscope, X-ray, and MRI…

 PhotoMed's study methods consider and examine chronic pain as an interruption rather than a life sentence.
-PhotoMed's tools prompt and document the end of the interruption and the return to normal functions.
+PhotoMed's tools prompt and document the beginning of a return-toward-normal function.

 The concept of an interruption includes the possibility that pain and associated impairments, usually symptoms, can vanish.
-The transition, small or astoundingly large, reflects the degree of impairment rather and nothing more.
+The transition, small or astoundingly large, reflects the degree of impairment rather than the method for arriving at the intersection between "chronic" and normal.
+The response, such as warming, marks the body's resumption of innate functions.

-For most people, the return to normal occurs at the proper time such that the "chronic" state doesn't begin.
+For most people, the return-toward-normal function occurs at the proper time such that a "chronic" state doesn't begin.

 Traditional studies that aim to find a dose-response relationship over more than one visit miss the opportunity to watch chronic pain vanish.